linpengcheng/PurefunctionPipelineDataflow/README.md

 - Quality control: simple mountain map or contour map, pure function ratio

 - Aesthetics: Simplicity, Unity, order, symmetry and definiteness.

-"Eating your own dog food" is a good way to demonstrate a theory.

-If you cann't use a simple logical model
-(or example) to fully demonstrate a theory, it means that the theory isn't a complete and systematic theoretical system, but can only be regarded as loose and messy practical experience.

 Each component of this theory is perfectly applied and demonstrated other components, which shows that this